AsadAyub947/TB-Vitar/README.md

 ---

-For additional details, refer to the final paper in `Deliverables` or the SOA Survey in `SOA Survey.pdf`.
+For additional details, refer to the final paper in `Deliverables/Final Paper.pdf ` or the SOA Survey in `SOA Survey.pdf`.
 Contact the authors via GitHub issues for any questions.